AndnixSH/Forza-Horizon-5-Afking/README.md

 If you know other free ways, let me know

 What about virtual machine?
 Vmware and Virtualbox does not support Directx 12.
-I believe Hyper-V support DirectX 12 with GPU passthrough.
-I don't recommended it if you use Vmware, Virtualbox or Android emulators since Hyper-V disable Virtualization
+Maybe Hyper-V support DirectX 12 with GPU passthrough but i'm not sure.
+I don't recommended to use Hyper-V if you use Vmware, Virtualbox or Android emulators since Hyper-V disable Virtualization

-## Xbox cloud gaming (PC)
+## Xbox Cloud Gaming (Browser version)
 I recommended to use the browser version https://www.xbox.com/en-US/play

-You can do the same on Android and iOS on browser or an app, but I don't recommended to use phones for that

 #### Keyboard
 Xbox cloud gaming does not support keyboard.
-You must use Xbox 360 Controller Emulator (Windows) and map the keys you like to https://www.x360ce.com/
+You must use [Xbox 360 Controller Emulator](https://www.x360ce.com/) (Windows) or [Keyboard & Mouse for Xbox xCloud](https://idolize.github.io/xcloud-keyboard-mouse/) browser entension, and map the keys you like

-- Find something that can hold a key on keyboard
+- Find a thing that can hold a key on keyboard
-- Use [Autohotkey](https://www.autohotkey.com/) and use my [AHK script](https://github.com/AndnixSH/Forza-Horizon-5-AFK-Driving/releases).
+- Windows: Use [Autohotkey](https://www.autohotkey.com/) and my [AHK script](https://github.com/AndnixSH/Forza-Horizon-5-AFK-Driving/releases).
 Edit the script with any text editor of your choice and change a key.
 Simply double click to run in background.
 Press F8 to hold down a key.
 If you want to stop the script, exit from system tray icon
+- Linux: Use [Autokey](https://github.com/autokey/autokey) and my [Autokey script](https://github.com/AndnixSH/Forza-Horizon-5-AFK-Driving/releases).
+Put the .py script in `home/(username)/.config/autokey/data/My Phrases`.
+To stop the script, simply press the same key

 #### Controller
 - Xbox controller, Playstation controller or other supported controller, use rubberband or hair tie on the right trigger to hold it down.
 - If you have a Playstation controller, you will need to setup ViGEm (Windows) or other drivers on other systems.
 It might be hard to use rubberband on PS3 controller, but you can put clips to hold the R2 down
+- Highly recommended to connect your controller via USB to prevent disconnection

 #### Multitasking
 Use Always active Window extension for [Chrome](https://chrome.google.com/webstore/detail/always-active-window-alwa/ehllkhjndgnlokhomdlhgbineffifcbj?hl=en), [Firefox](https://addons.mozilla.org/en-US/firefox/addon/always-visible/), [Opera](https://addons.opera.com/extensions/details/always-active-window-always-visible/) and [Edge](https://microsoftedge.microsoft.com/addons/detail/mpappcpgjachepaibhgpbnhhmneojmkc)